waiying/Cliffhanger/README.md

 # Cliffhanger
 A game created for the theme "Maximum power" during the Game Dev Club's 12-hours game jam at UC Davis.
 The game is made for PC.
-Keep throwing rocks at the stickman to make him fall off the cliff!
 Cliffhanger is all about making the poor stickman die! >:) Keep hitting him with rocks to make him fall into the water!
 Don't let him climb up the cliff or you LOOOOSE!